d850b/debug-rust-with-embassy-and-rpico/README.md

 3: Modified the Cargo.toml, changed the "path" dependencies to equivalent "git" dependencies.
 Miraculously, Cargo resolves all the dependencies and starts building! (cargo build)

 4: But this wasn't enough.
 I had to use a nightly compiler and had to install the toolchain.
-But as i found out a bit later, all the manual changes could be skipped, but adding
+But as i found out a bit later, all the manual changes could be skipped, by adding

 - rust-toolchain.toml